SiteGround vs WP Engine 2022 – Which Host Should You Host?

 As far as the content delivery network goes, both SiteGround and WP Engine have a good CDN system in place.
 Most importantly, the services offer CDN for free on all the plans.

-SiteGround provides customers with Free Cloudflare CDN on all plans to enhance content delivery speed.
-The CDN comes with advantages such as auto minifying scripts and images, over 152 global locations, and Railgun caching.
+SiteGround provides customers with its own CDN on all plans to enhance content delivery speed.

-WP Engine uses StackPath CDN to drastically improve content delivery speed by using static content and the closest servers to deliver content.
+WP Engine uses Cloudflare free CDN to drastically improve content delivery speed by using static content and the closest servers to deliver content.

 Backups